-By Michelle of That Texas Couple
+By Michelle from That Texas Couple

-One of the famous New Mexico landmarks, White Sands National Park is a geological marvel.
-Boasting over 275 square miles of glistening white gypsum sand, this National Park is the world’s largest gypsum dune field, and protects 115 square miles of the dunes!
+One of the famous New Mexico landmarks, White Sands National Park, is a geological marvel.
+Boasting over 275 square miles of glistening white gypsum sand, this National Park is the world’s largest gypsum dune field and protects 115 square miles of the dunes!

-Human-made New Mexico famous landmarks
+Human-made New Mexico’s famous landmarks

 San Francisco de Asis Mission Church in Taos

-By Ingrid blogs of Second-Half Travels
+By Ingrid blogs from Second-Half Travels

 The stunning San Francisco de Asis Mission Church is about 4 miles (6.4 km) south of Taos on the main plaza of the community of Ranchos de Taos.

 Known locally as the Ranchos Church, San Francisco de Asis was completed in 1816, replacing an earlier church.
 At the time, New Mexico belonged to the Viceroyalty of New Spain.
 The building is distinguished by massive adobe buttresses and two bell towers.
 The sculpted architecture blends native and Spanish styles.
-The interior features Spanish colonial altar-screens as well as hand-hewn vigas, or ceiling beams.
+The interior features Spanish colonial altar screens as well as hand-hewn vigas or ceiling beams.